wouterroose-tech/jolk/doc/jolk-book.md

 **Self**

-The Self Type Alias: Distinct from self (the instance), Self serves as a dynamic, context-aware reference to the current type definition.
+The Self Type Alias: Distinct from `self` (the instance), `Self` serves as a dynamic, context-aware reference to the current type definition.
 It acts as a recursive alias that resolves to the specific class or protocol being implemented, ensuring method returns and parameter requirements adapt to inheritance without manual overrides.
-By referencing its own identity in a name-independent manner, Self facilitates more expressive factory methods and protocols that remain type-safe throughout the inheritance hierarchy.
+By referencing its own identity in a name-independent manner, `Self` facilitates more expressive factory methods and protocols that remain type-safe throughout the inheritance hierarchy.

 **Super class**

 At the meta-layer, super functions  as a Contextual Reference within the Meta-Object Descriptor, enabling class-level inheritance through a model where the metaclass hierarchy runs parallel to the standard class hierarchy.
-This architecture defines the object via message-driven interactions, using Dual-Stratum Resolution to ensure that when super is invoked at the class level—such as in a meta \#new method—the Tolk compiler resolves the message within the Meta-Object Stratum of the parent identity.
+This architecture defines the object via message-driven interactions, using Dual-Stratum Resolution to ensure that when super is invoked at the class level—such as in a meta `#new` method—the Tolk compiler resolves the message within the Meta-Object Stratum of the parent identity.

 **Creation methods**

-In Jolk, object creation is not a hardcoded keyword but a unified message send following the Receiver \#Message pattern.
+In Jolk, object creation is not a hardcoded keyword but a unified message send following the Receiver `#message` pattern.
 This "True Object Orientation" treats every class as a live Identity—an instance of the singular MetaClass intrinsic.

-**`class`** `Person {`
+	class Person {

-    `// creation method`
+	    // creation method
-    `meta Person new() {`
+	    meta Person new() {
-        `^ super #new`
+	        ^ super #new
-    `}`
+	    }

-    `// ...`
+	    // ...
-`}`
+	}

 **Synthesised creation methods**

-Synthesised creation methods follow a canonical  "all-fields" initialization pattern where records, enums, and standard classes automatically receive a canonical  \#new message.
+Synthesised creation methods follow a canonical  "all-fields" initialization pattern where records, enums, and standard classes automatically receive a canonical  `#new` message.

 The Creation Displacement Rule: If a Type defines an explicit creation method, the visibility of the generic \#new protocols is restricted to \#private.
 This ensures that Identity creation remains a governed process.

-**`class`** `Person {`
+	class Person {

-    `String name;`
+	    String name;

-    `// Synthesised default canonical creation method`
+	    // Synthesised default canonical creation method
-    `// meta Person new(String aName) { ^ super #new #name(aName) }`
+	    // meta Person new(String aName) { ^ super #new #name(aName) }

-    `// ...`
+	    // ...
-`}`
+	}

 **List creation methods**

 In Jolk, literal list creation methods utilize the \# anchor as a shorthand for message-based instantiation.
-This notation allows for the concise creation of collections, such as Array\[String\] colors \= \#("red", "green", "blue"), serving as a minimalist alternative to the variadic new with the varargs pattern: Array \#new("red", "green", "blue").
+This notation allows for the concise creation of collections, such as `Array[String] colors = #("red", "green", "blue")`, serving as a minimalist alternative to the variadic new with the varargs pattern: `Array \#new("red", "green", "blue")`.

-    `// variadic creation method`
+    // variadic creation method
-    `Array]String] colors = Array #new("red", "green", "blue");`
+    Array]String] colors = Array #new("red", "green", "blue");

-    `// literal anchor shortcut`
+    // literal anchor shortcut
-    `Array[String] colors = #("red", "green", "blue");`
+    Array[String] colors = #("red", "green", "blue");

 By implementing these as literal anchors, Jolk remains "bracket-light" while upholding the Unified Messaging principle.
 Because these literals are treated as sugar for underlying messages, the resulting list is immediately ready to participate in a message chain.
 This ensures that every interaction remains a formal message send rather than an opaque compiler secret, maintaining the fluid messaging architecture.

 **Constants**

 In Jolk, class-level constants are reified as Meta-Objects within the Meta-Object Descriptor, distinguished by Semantic Casing (PascalCase/UPPERCASE) at the lexer level.
-This syntactic convention serves as a "fence" that ensures Zero Token Ambiguity, allowing the Tolk engine to resolve identifiers like Math \#PI within the Meta-Object stratum using Dual-Stratum Resolution.
+This syntactic convention serves as a "fence" that ensures Zero Token Ambiguity, allowing the Tolk engine to resolve identifiers like `Math #PI` within the Meta-Object stratum using Dual-Stratum Resolution.
 This ensures that constants are not merely data points, but first-class participants in the meta-level protocol.

-**`class`** `Math {`
+	class Math {

-    `// shorthand symbolic notation: #^<!
-Double PI`
+	    // shorthand symbolic notation: #^<!
+Double PI
-    `meta public constant Double PI = 3.141592653589793;`
+	    meta public constant Double PI = 3.141592653589793;

-    `// ...`
+	    // ...
-`}`
+	}

 In Jolk, an import of a meta field acts as a "lens", creating a virtual local anchor that maps an identifier like PI to a constant within a remote identity.
 This maintains Semantic Integrity by preserving the link to the parent object (e.g., Math) while removing the syntactic noise of explicit message selectors.
 Though it appears as a bare variable, the Tolk engine recognises the lens and applies Semantic Flattening, "intrinsifying" the access.

-**`import`** `jolk.lang.Math.PI;`
+	import jolk.lang.Math.PI;

-    `// standard message send`
+    // standard message send
-    `x = 2 * r * Math #PI;`
+    x = 2 * r * Math #PI;

-    `// lens approach`
+    // lens approach
-    `x = 2 * r * PI;`
+    x = 2 * r * PI;

 **Assignment**

-In the Jolk architecture, assignment (\=) is not a standard function but a metalevel change that serves as both a structural anchor and a "fence."
+In the Jolk architecture, assignment (`=`) is not a standard function but a metalevel change that serves as both a structural anchor and a "fence."
 This symbol guards the transition from pure functional evaluation to state-altering operations.
 By restricting assignment to local identifiers and mandating message-passing for all other state changes, the meta-layer enforces strict local retention and encapsulation.
 This ensures that an Identity’s internal state remains shielded, permitting only controlled mutations that respect the established metaboundaries.

 ## Messaging

 Jolk achieves syntactic uniformity through a pure object-oriented model where operators, control flow, and error handling are implemented as library-level protocols.
-By defining mathematical and logical symbols like \+ and \~\~ as unified message selectors, Jolk allows custom types to interact with the same fluidity as native primitives.
+By defining mathematical and logical symbols like `+` and `~~` as unified message selectors, Jolk allows custom types to interact with the same fluidity as native primitives.

 This architectural choice establishes a "Syntax Minimum" by replacing traditional keywords with polymorphic dispatch.
-The absence of if, else, and while is compensated by sending selectors like ?, :, and \#while directly to Boolean singletons or Closures.
-Similarly, error handling dispenses with try/catch in favour of \#catch and \#finally messages sent to closure objects.
+The absence of `if`, `else`, and `while` is compensated by sending selectors like `?`, `:`, and `#while` directly to Boolean singletons or Closures.
+Similarly, error handling dispenses with try/catch in favour of `#catch` and `#finally` messages sent to closure objects.

 The Unified Messaging Model "opens up" the language by transforming fundamental operations into extensible library features.
 By adhering to the vision that computation is a dynamic flow of polymorphic dispatch messages between autonomous objects, Jolk shifts the focus to the interstitial communication between modules.